Here’s the deal. Your child does not exist in a vacuum.

 In fact, if your child is under the age of six, they are living in a what is basically a hypnotized state of mind, and are downloading everything from “authorities” in their life without question.
 In other words, the way you interact with your child deeply affects the way they act.
 The more emotional the interaction, the more impactful the experience.

-As a matter of fact, the way you interact with them creates their template for life and for their beliefs about themself.
-They will form beliefs about who they are, and what they can accomplish; and they will establish a level of self confidence directly based on the interactions they have with the people they are closest to emotionally.
+As a matter of fact, the way you interact with them creates their template for life and for their beliefs about themselves.
+They will form beliefs about who they are, and what they can accomplish, and they will establish a level of self-confidence directly based on the interactions they have with the people they are closest to emotionally.

 The brain science is in.
 Your child’s brain is built in relationship to you.
-It is a well researched fact, one becoming more and more well known, that self understanding on parents’ parts is THE best indicator of resilience and health in children.
+It is a well-researched fact, one becoming more and more well known, that self-understanding on parents’ parts is THE best indicator of resilience and health in children.

-Do you want a child who not only survives, but who thrives?
+Do you want a child who not only survives but who thrives?
 Then it’s time to take a look at yourself and the messages you may have been sending to your child unconsciously.
 Your child does not develop social and emotional difficulties “out of the blue.”
 They develop them IN RELATIONSHIP.

-There is something out there called “attachment” or “attachment based” therapy.
+There is something out there called “attachment” or “attachment-based” therapy.
 This therapy proceeds from the premise that children develop “problems” based on the way they are “attached” to their parents.
 The way a child is “attached” to their parents is based on the way parents respond to and meet their child’s needs for feeling safe, seen, soothed and secure.